desperatehabit/ClaraVerse/docs/features/rag.md

 <img src="https://raw.githubusercontent.com/badboysm890/ClaraVerse/935d0659b468f2d896f7acf2878725c35500cbe6/public/mascot/Rag.png" alt="Clara with notebooks and knowledge visualization" width="400" />

-# Notebooks (RAG)
+# Notebooks (Notebooks)

 Document storage with AI-powered search and conversation capabilities.

 ## What Notebooks Are

 Notebooks are your knowledge management system.
-Upload documents, and then chat with them using RAG (Retrieval Augmented Generation).
+Upload documents, and then chat with them using Notebooks (Retrieval Augmented Generation).
 It's like having a research assistant who's read everything you've uploaded and can answer questions about it.

 ## Technical Stack

-- **LightRAG**: The RAG engine (runs in Docker container)
+- **LightNotebooks**: The Notebooks engine (runs in Docker container)
 - **Embedding Model**: mxbai-embed-large
 - **Storage**: Browser IndexedDB + mounted Docker volumes
 - **Visualization**: 3D knowledge graph using Three.js